ctrliq/kernel-src-tree/Documentation/admin-guide/pm/intel_pstate.rst

 ``no_turbo``
 	If set (equal to 1), the driver is not allowed to set any turbo P-states (see `Turbo P-states Support`_).
-If unset (equalt to 0, which is the default), turbo P-states can be set by the driver.
+If unset (equal to 0, which is the default), turbo P-states can be set by the driver.
 	[Note that ``intel_pstate`` does not support the general ``boost`` attribute (supported by some other scaling drivers) which is replaced by this one.]

-	This attrubute does not affect the maximum supported frequency value supplied to the ``CPUFreq`` core and exposed via the policy interface, but it affects the maximum possible value of per-policy P-state	limits (see `Interpretation of Policy Attributes`_ below for details).
+	This attribute does not affect the maximum supported frequency value supplied to the ``CPUFreq`` core and exposed via the policy interface, but it affects the maximum possible value of per-policy P-state	limits (see `Interpretation of Policy Attributes`_ below for details).